 Once expats have found a suitable property they will have to sign the lease in order to secure it.
 Lease agreements in the UK are generally signed for six months or a year, with the option to extend.

-Usually with one-year leases a six month break clause can be negotiated.
-This allows the tenant to terminate the contract early by giving the landlord either one or two months’ notice.
-However, if this negotiable clause is included, expats should note that it also allows landlords to also terminate the lease early.
-Considering that rental prices continually fluctuate in the UK, this effectively allows the landlord to end a lease in order to find a new tenant who is willing to pay more rent.
+Usually, with one-year leases, a six-month break clause can be negotiated.
+This allows the tenant to terminate the contract any time after the first six months by giving the landlord either one or two months’ notice.
+However, if this negotiable clause is included, expats should note that it also allows landlords to terminate the lease early without needing to give a reason.
+Considering that rental prices continually fluctuate in the UK, unscrupulous landlords may decide to end a lease in order to find a new tenant who is willing to pay more rent.

-When expats are signing a rental contract.
-They should be sure to know what additional costs they may be liable for.
-These are some of the costs that are not included rental prices and do have the potential to significantly increase an expat’s monthly expenses quite significantly so they need to be taken into account:
+When expats are signing a rental contract, they should make sure they're clear on what additional costs they're liable for.
+These costs will typically consist of council tax, gas and electricity, water and internet.
+As these expenses have the potential to significantly increase accommodation costs, they need to be taken into account when budgeting.

 ►Read Accommodation in the United Kingdom for an overview of the property market in the country

 Are you an expat living in The United Kingdom?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to The United Kingdom.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 GeoBlue is one of the best international health insurance plans for US expats abroad or internationals residing in the USA.
 The GeoBlue Xplorer plan includes worldwide coverage and great customer service with access to a premium international network of hospitals and doctors including the Blue Cross Blue Shield network in the USA.